Zehui312/Zehui312/README.md

 - Pathogen genomics and comparative genomics
 - Genome-based classification and evolutionary analysis of viruses and bacteria
 - Bioinformatics and computational analysis of high-throughput sequencing data
-- Single-cell and multi-omics data analysis for infectious disease research
+- Single-cell and multi-omics data analysis for bacterial
 - Translational applications of genomics in public health and biomedicine

 ---